 - Nuclear sites:

 - ♦ Gravelines power station located in France near the sea between Calais and Dunkirk

 - ♦ La Hague reprocessing plant;

 - Non-nuclear sites:

 - ♦ Hospitals in urban areas such as Ostend.

-444 samples are taken from the overall maritime zone, on which more than 1,770 measurements are conducted for radioactivity.
+Near 430 samples are taken from the overall maritime zone, on which approximately 1,500 measurements are conducted for radioactivity.